Charming Chatham Islands

-Optional Extras: *Fishing Charter $195pp & Pitt Island Day Tour $400pp if 4-5 people (Return Flight Included)
+Optional Extras: *Fishing Charter & Pitt Island Day Tour if 4-5 people booked (Return Flight Included)

 The order of activities listed may change due to unforeseen circumstances such as weather.
 This is the nature of being on an Island but half the fun, of course.
 Your time on the Chathams will require you to be able-bodied and fully independent to participate in all organized group activities fully, such as farm walks.
 We head up to Auckland by road this morning, stopping on the way for morning tea and arriving in good time to catch our flight to New Zealand's easternmost outpost, the Chatham Islands.
 Our Air Chathams flight will touch down on the island late afternoon.
-As we descend, you’ll be struck by the rich diversity of scenery below, with rolling farmlands, white sandy beaches, volcanic peaks and dramatic rocky outcrops.
+As we descend, you'll be struck by the rich diversity of scenery below, with rolling farmlands, white sandy beaches, volcanic peaks and dramatic rocky outcrops.
 The Chatham Islands consist of two main inhabited islands, Chatham Island (90,000 ha) and Pitt Island (6,300ha) surrounded by smaller islands.
-We disembark and head to the Hotel Chatham to check in.
-Built in the 1860s on the waterfront at Waitangi our accommodation has a delightful vintage charm with all the facilities of a modern hotel.
-Here we’ll be treated to a sumptuous seafood buffet tonight with fresh bounty such as crayfish, grouper and blue cod, harvested from the seas surrounding the islands.
+We disembark and head to the Hotel Chatham to check-in.
+Built-in the 1860s on the waterfront at Waitangi, our accommodation has a delightful vintage charm with all the modern hotel facilities.

 DAY TWO B, L, D